-This method sets the :attr:~chainer.UpdateRule.enabled' flag of the update rule of each parameter variable to False.
+This method sets the enabled flag of the update rule of each parameter variable to False.

 This method sets the enabled flag of the update rule of each parameter variable to True.

 This method returns a context manager object that enables registration of parameters (and links for Chain) by an assignment.
 A Parameter object can be automatically registered by assigning it to an attribute under this context manager.